Sanjeev Karthick

-Syed, better known by his stage name Sanjeev Karthick is an Indian actor who appears in Tamil language films and television serials.
-He made his feature film debut in the 2009 film, Kulir 100°.
+Syed, better known by his stage name Sanjeev Karthick is an Indian actor and dance choreographer who appears in Tamil language films and television serials.
+He made his full-length feature film debut in the 2009 film, Kulir 100°.

 Career

 Prior to acting in films, he was enrolled at Sri Ramakrishna Engineering College in Coimbatore, India having graduated from Jaycee Higher Secondary School.
 He made his debut in the 2009 film, Kulir 100° opposite Riya Bamniyal, though the film became a commercial and critical failure.
 Sanjeev portrayed Surya, the son of a rowdy sent to a private boarding school.
 He since appeared in a string of low-budget films including Neeyum Naanum (2010) and Sagakkal (2011).

 In his latest release, Nanbargal Kavanathirku, produced by Green Channel Entertainment, he played the lead role opposite Manisha Jith, who had previously played Sarath Kumar's daughter in Gambeeram.
 After being unable to garner success as a lead actor in films, he gained fame as television actor in his debut TV series Raja Rani which aired on Vijay TV.